 The annual cap restricts the potential increase in the ARM interest rate to a specified amount each year.
 This is designed to protect borrowers against a substantial increase in payments if the rates increase.

-What is the difference between an ARM and a fixed-rate mortgage?
+What’s the difference between an ARM and a fixed-rate mortgage?

-In addition, lenders generally charge lower initial interest rates for ARMs compared to fixed-rate mortgages.
+Lenders also generally charge lower initial interest rates for ARMs compared to fixed-rate mortgages.

 Frequently asked questions

 More guides on Finder